popphp/pop-data/README.md

 OVERVIEW
 --------
-`pop-data` is a component of the Pop PHP Framework 2.
-It provides a streamlined way to convert common data types.
+`pop-data` provides a streamlined way to convert common data types.
 With it, you can easily give it some native PHP data and quickly produce a serialized version of that data in a common data type, such as CSV, JSON, SQL, XML or YAML.
 Or, conversely, you can give it some serialized data, an it will auto-detect the format and convert it to native PHP data.

+`pop-data`is a component of the [Pop PHP Framework](http://www.popphp.org/).

 INSTALL
 -------